Environment

 Waste Management

-- NEW for 2022/23 we will be removing waste disposal from our guests to our staff to ensure that we are able to reduce what ends up in the landfill.
-We are also revisiting our practices to look at options to reduce the waste produced by the resort operations to amplify these efforts.
+In the 2022/2023 season we moved the management of waste disposal from our guests to our staff to ensure that we are able to reduce what ends up in the landfill.
+We also partnered with Clutch Farm and Forest Farm to launch a composting program with pre-consumer food waste.
+These efforts resulted in a 15% decrease in our garbage output even with a 10% increase in visitation, and provided us with the top score on our external recycling audit.
+We are continuing to revisit our practices to look at ways to reduce the waste produced by the resort operations to amplify these efforts.

-- The resort has been working to increase the use of non-disposable dishware.
+The resort has been working to increase the use of non-disposable dishware.
 When business volumes do not allow for this, we use disposable plates that are made from recycled paper, to minimize the use of virgin materials.
-Wooden cutlery is also available for those who wish to avoid plastic.
+We have also shifted from plastic to wooden cutlery.
+This wooden cutlery is used as kindling at the Glory Lodge.

-- We have reduced our use of paper products in marketing and use paper products made from stone paper for our resort maps.
-All employee paystubs are issued electronically.
+We have reduced our use of paper products in marketing and use materials made from stone-based paper for our resort maps.
+All employee pay stubs are issued electronically.

 Environmental Preservation & Backcountry Travel